-Let users sync IRM-protected files with the OneDrive sync client
+Let users sync IRM-protected files with the OneDrive sync app

-This article is for Office 365 global or SharePoint admins who want their users to be able to sync IRM-protected SharePoint document libraries and OneDrive locations using the new OneDrive sync client.
+This article is for Microsoft 365 global or SharePoint admins who want their users to be able to sync IRM-protected SharePoint document libraries and OneDrive locations using the new OneDrive sync app (OneDrive.exe).

 To silently install the client on computers, use the /qn switch as part of the command-line options of the Microsoft Windows Installer Tool (Msiexec.exe).
 For example, the following command shows the silent mode installation (assuming the RMS Client installer package is already downloaded to C:\Downloads).

 msiexec /qn c:\downloads\setup.msi